Bastardly/wc-store/readme.md

 ## Quick Start

-Below is a simple example that demonstrates how to create a reactive store and use it within a web component.
+Below is a simple example that demonstrates how to create a reactive store and use it.

 ### Creating a Store